jhpyle/docassemble/_docs/modifiers.md

 If **docassemble** is configured to show a progress bar, the progress bar will be set to 50% when this question is asked.

+# `prevent_going_back`

+Normally, **docassemble** allows the user to click the back button to get back to earlier steps in the interview.
+Sometimes, it is necessary to prevent the user from doing so.

+If you add a `prevent_going_back` directive to a `question`, the web app will not offer the user a back button while showing the question.

+{% highlight yaml %}
+---
+prevent_going_back: true
+sets: final_screen
+question: |
+  Congratulations, you have filed your application!
+---
+{% endhighlight %}

+There is also a `prevent_going_back()` [function] that accomplishes the same thing from [Python] code.

 # `language`

 {% highlight yaml %}